zac-stanley/us-communities-fire/README.md

 ### C. Application Layout

+Here you'll want to consider the general layout of the web page and how it will "respond" to different device sizes.
+It's probably easiest to include 2 or three very simple wireframes showing mobile, tablet, and desktop layouts (not detailed mockups).

 ### D. Thematic Representation

 The map will use different thematic representations at different scales.
 At maximum scale the map will use graduated symbols to display overall SVI by CDP broken up into five classes and diverging colors to display three class WFH potential resulting in a bi-variate map.